 Sample Answer 2:

 Smoking is one of the most crucial perils to humankind.
 This poison does not expose at first times of using it.
-Invisibility of it makes it difficult to perceive if suspect consumes it by the people of their environment.
-Its only obvious effect is the bad odour of cigarettes.
+The invisibility of it makes it difficult to perceive if suspect consumes it by the people of their environment.
+The only obvious effect is the bad odour of cigarettes.
 Although companies have found out a way to solve this problem by putting a gum at the end of each cigarette to chew after smoking, by this way the unpleasant odour has been refused easily.
-Unfortunately dangers are not gone by the odour.
+Unfortunately, dangers are not gone by the odour.
 With the passage of time, smoking occupies lungs, then kidneys, heart and all the system.
 This poison takes the victim to the hands of death slowly and patiently.

 In spite of all the notions and warnings of government, hospitals, televisions the person of abuse wants the more when he smokes the more.
 There should be a strict regulation so that smokers are inspired to quit smoking.
-Imposing a higher treatment fees can be one of such initiatives that would force the smokers to quit their nasty habit.
+Imposing a higher treatment fee can be one of such initiatives that would force the smokers to quit their nasty habit.

-Nonetheless the government and hospitals have to do their jobs and continue to make awareness of hazards of smoking.
+Nonetheless, the government and hospitals have to do their jobs and continue to make awareness of hazards of smoking.
 As the well-known saying ‘prevention is better than cure’ teaches us that being able to prevent the people from smoking is far more beneficial than charging more for their treatment.